Trevbytes/Chickpeas/testing.md

     - The first click was creating the event listener for the button but not executing the code.
 The event listener is now created at runtime so that the first click is responsive.
  - Modals are unable to be reopened on some pages.
     - jQuery was being linked multiple times.
 Cleaning the code and ensuring only one link for jQuery exists fixed this issue.
+ - Multiple ajax modals appear to be opened when clicking on an ingredient from the view recipe page.
+    - Opening and closing modals did not always fully close the modal.
+All possible modals are now closed when closing a modal.
+All possbile modals are also closed when opening a new modal, before the new modal content is loaded.
+This allows a user to open new modals from within a modal.

 ##### Unresolved
  - Removing an ingredient from the database does not remove the ingredient from recipes containing it.
 This results in a error when trying to view the ingredient info from a recipe.